-CAUTION: Many repairs may only be done by a certified service technician.
+- CAUTION: Many repairs may only be done by a certified service technician.
 You must only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.

-- 1. Insert the RAID controller module into the RAID controller module bay until it seats into place. - 2.
+Read and follow the safety instructions that came with the product. - 1.
+Insert the RAID controller module into the RAID controller module bay until it seats into place. - 2.
 Push the release lever toward the chassis until it clicks into place. - 3.
-Connect all the cables to the RAID controller module. - 4.
+Connect all the cables to the RAID controller module.
+If SFP transceivers and fiber optic cables were present, reinstall them in the correct ports. - 4.
 If applicable, update the firmware for the RAID controller module.
 For information about the latest firmware, see dell.com/support.